-• Stage 1 is comprised of all non-impaired financial assets which have not experienced a SICR since initial recognition or is considered of low credit risk as of the reporting date.
-The Bank recognizes a 12-month ECL for Stage 1 financial instruments.

-• Stage 2 is comprised of all non-impaired financial assets which have experienced a SICR since initial recognition.
+- Stage 1 is comprised of all non-impaired financial assets which have not experienced a SICR since initial recognition or is considered low credit risk as of the reporting date.
+The criteria for determining whether an account should be assessed under Stage 1 is that the account should be current for Micro loans while for Regular loans it should be current including past due up within the cure period of up to 30 days.
+The Bank recognizes a 12-month ECL for Stage 1 financial instruments - Stage 2 is comprised of all non-impaired financial assets which have experienced a SICR since initial recognition.
+For Micro loans, a SICR is deemed present in accounts with 1 day up to 7 days past due while for Regular loans a SICR is deemed present in accounts with 31 days up to 90 days past due.
 The Bank recognizes a lifetime ECL for Stage 2 financial instruments.